-This course provides fundamental concepts and basic knowledge of functions of environment; natural resources; global climate change; environmental pollution and waste management; environment and human health; solutions, strategies and policies for sustainable use of natural resources; environmental protection; and sustainable development.
-Academic excursions take place to provide better understanding of case studies related to environment, pollution and sustainable development in Vietnam.
+This course will provide current basic knowledge of the fundamental features and functions of the natural environment, including natural resources; geo/natural disaster-hazards; the human impact on the environment; and the role in solving problems related to human activities in hazard adaptation and mitigation, in decision-making policies on sustainable development, resource use and environmental protection.
+The goals of the course are to improve awareness of (and provide techniques for) the sustainable use of natural resources, environmental protection, and sustainable development.
+Content will emphasize interdisciplinary and integrated approaches.
+Academic excursions take place to provide better understanding of case studies related to environment, pollution, and sustainable development in Vietnam.
 Prerequisite(s): Instructor approval required.
-Note: Additional fee required
+Note: Additional fee required.